OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/messages.md

 ---
 title: messages
-description: This page provides an overview of how to use the 'messages' function to print the last messages on the Stocktwits message board.
+description: "This page provides an overview of how to use the 'messages' function" to print the last messages on the Stocktwits message board.
 It includes detailed instructions on parameter usage too.
 keywords: